Recap / South Park S16E 2: A Nightmare on Face Time

-- Idiot Ball: Everyone in this episode who treated the iPad Stan was face timing on as if he were really there, but special regards to the cop who played the body for Stans's costume at the party who, once a crazed Randy took over went on a destructive rampage breaking into houses and terrorising the town as if there wasn't an entirely separate person in the costume apart from the Ipad.
+- Idiot Ball: Everyone in this episode who treated the iPad Stan was face timing on as if he were really there, but special regards to the cop who played the body for Stan's costume at the party who, once a crazed Randy took over, went on a destructive rampage breaking into houses and terrorising the town as if there wasn't an entirely separate person in the costume apart from the iPad.
 One cop even lampshades this, but another shushes him in front of the sergeant.

 - Jack Bauer Interrogation Technique: The robbers "torture" Stan (who is on an iPad screen) by scratching the screen he's on.